Christmas Eve spacewalk for repair job begins

 The two engineers were carrying out the second in a series of expeditions needed to replace a malfunctioning pump, which circulates ammonia through loops outside the station to keep equipment cool.

-The two astronauts spent about 5 1/2 hours outside the space station on Saturday working to remove the problematic pump.
+The two astronauts spent about five and half hours outside the space station on Saturday working to remove the problematic pump.
 They are stepping out again Tuesday to install a new one.

-If everything goes according to plan, the spacewalk will last 6 1/2 hours and the repair job will be completed Tuesday.
+If everything goes according to plan, the repair job will be completed Tuesday.

 Mastracchio will be using a different spacesuit after a small amount of water leaked into the cooling system of the one he wore on Saturday.